litestar-org/polyfactory/docs/usage/fixtures.rst

 The ``Fixture`` Field
 ---------------------

-You can also use factory fixtures as factory fields using the :class:`Fixture <polyfactory.Fixture>` class:
+You can also use factory fixtures as factory fields using the :class:`Fixture <polyfactory.pytest_plugin.FactoryFixture>`:

 .. literalinclude:: /examples/fixtures/test_example_4.py
     :caption: Using the ``Fixture`` field.
     :language: python

 ``Fixture`` is similar to ``Use`` in that it accepts kwargs that are propagated the to the build or batch methods of the factory.